Susan A. Thornton

 Last or Significant Assignment:

-Acting Assistant Secretary East Asia and Pacific Affairs 2017-18
+Acting Assistant Secretary of State for East Asian and Pacific Affairs.

 Areas of Experience: